 Make gifts personal, not generic.
 Even if you’re giving the same gift company-wide, find a way to make the presentation and/or message personal to the recipient.
 Customize gifts with the recipient’s name or include a hand-written note.
 Take this card the Unsplash team sent Jannis Lucas, for example.
 She appreciated the sentiment so much that she framed it!

 Age and gender matter, so select items that are appropriate for the intended recipients.
 If you’re giving corporate apparel, for example, a unisex shirt won’t be as well received by women as garments that are specifically tailored for ladies.
 Additionally, the style of garment a 20-something would wear is often different than a garment worn by a 50-something.

 Think about the role the recipient plays at the company.
 If the person works in an inside support role and regularly brings lunch to the office, a high-end lunch tote could be considered.
-Conversely, the lunch tote would have much less meaning to an outside sales rep who regularly dines in a restaurant while entertaining clients at lunch.
+Conversely, the lunch tote would have much less meaning to an outside sales rep who regularly dines in a restaurant while entertaining clients over a meal.

 However you decide to honor and recognize employee contributions, it doesn’t have to be elaborate—or expensive.
 Sincerely saying thank you goes a long way to boosting employee morale.

 Whether you want to build an extensive recognition program or have a modest budget, our concierge service can hand-select products that are perfectly tailored to your needs.